reevoo/reevoo.github.io/docs/experiences/experiences-getting-started.markdown

   data-config='{
     "tags": ["location1:scotland", "general:walking_tips"],
-    "title": "Walking tips for walking in Scotland", "dockTitle": "We asked our customers to share their walking tips" }'>
+    "title": "Walking tips for walking in Scotland", "dockTitle": "We asked our customers to share their walking tips", "showTeaserCardsText": true,
+    "showTeaserCardsDriver": true
+  }'>
 </div>
 ```